-- 4. Right-click the key pair and select Export. - 5.
+- 2. Click File->Open keystore and navigate to the component's keystore. - 3.
+Enter the password for the keystore when prompted.
+For the default password see Keystore password. - 4.
+Right-click the key pair and select Export. - 5.
 Select Private Key and Certificates radio button and click OK. - 6.
 Enter the password for the key pair when prompted.
-For the default password see "Keystore password" on page 92. - 7.
+For the default password see Keystore password. - 7.
 Navigate to the location on your machine to where you want to export the key pair. - 8.
 Enter a name for the key pair with a .pfx extension in the Filename text box and click Export.
 You get an Export Successful message. - 9.
 Click OK.